techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 For keysounds, in addition to the sound you also need to specify whether the note is in a playable lane or hidden lane.
 Keysounds in hidden lanes will be played through the music channel group.

 Please note that there are software and hardware limits on how many sounds can play simultaneously.
-The software limit is 64 sounds.
 If the limits are reached and either TECHMANIA or your theme plays another sound, it will cause one currently playing sound to stop.

 ### Controlling all channels